xuancong84/OpenHomeKaraoke/README.md

 - Install pip dependencies, in the conda environment, cd into the project folder and run `pip install -r requirements.txt`
 - Create song download directory `$HOME/pikaraoke-songs` (by default) or specify it on the command line.
 - Create `nonvocal` and `vocal` sub-folders inside the song download directory to enable automatic extraction of instrumental and vocal tracks in the background, e.g.,`$HOME/pikaraoke-songs/nonvocal` and `$HOME/pikaraoke-songs/vocal` by default.
-- Make sure `VLC` (https://www.videolan.org/) and `ffmpeg` (https://ffmpeg.org/download.html) are installed, and their executables are in the execution PATH environment variable
+- Make sure `VLC` (https://www.videolan.org/) and `ffmpeg` (https://ffmpeg.org/download.html) are installed, and their executables are in the execution PATH environment variable.
+- For GPU-accelerated speech recognition, you need to install the cloud-side server on any CUDA-enabled GPU machine.
+Copy over the entire `cloud` folder from https://github.com/xuancong84/OpenSmartLight/tree/main/tools/cloud, setup conda environment correctly and run the `cloud.py`, then pass the cloud server URL as argument to `app.py`.
+- GPU-accelerated vocal splitter can run either locally or via cloud (see previous point with option `-vs`).
+If your local machine is powerful enough, with a fast CPU and a decent NVidia GPU with >=8GB GPU memory, you can host the cloud on the same local machine.

 #### Linux / OSX / Raspberry Pi (>=4)